What is your delivery area?

-We cover areas of Montreal, Quebec, Trois-Rivieres, Sherbrooke, Ottawa-Gatineau, Toronto.
-For more detail, see the map here.
+We cover areas of Montreal, Québec, Trois-Rivières, Sherbrooke, Ottawa-Gatineau, Toronto.
+For more details, see the map here.

-We will deliver all weekends from November 25th to December 17th but you can order your tree starting on October 10th to ensure you a greater choice.
+We deliver every weekend from November 25th to December 17th , but you can order your tree starting on October 10th to ensure the best choice.

-Do I need to be at home at the delivery date?
+Do I need to be at home on the delivery date?

-If you paid with PayPal, the delivery man will leave the tree at your door, unless otherwise indications.
-(You can leave a note on your mailbox)
+If you paid with PayPal, the delivery man will leave the tree at your door, unless otherwise requested.
+(You can leave a note on your mailbox.)

-If you pay upon reception, your presence will be required.
-The delivery man can't leave a tree at your door without being paid.
+If you pay upon receipt, your presence is required.
+The delivery person can't leave a tree at your door without being paid.

-An email with a link will be provided to track you order arrival time.
+An email with a link will be provided to track your order's arrival time.

 How fresh are your trees?

-We get our trees direct from the farm one week prior your delivery date.
-So they are very fresh!
-Moreover we put a fresh cut at the base of your tree right before we drop it.
+We get our trees direct from the farm one week prior to your delivery date so they are very fresh!
+Moreover we put a fresh cut at the base of your tree right before we drop it off.

-You can pay upon reception of your tree (cash) or with the secured web base Paypal directly linked to our web site.
+You can pay upon receipt of your tree (cash only) or with the secured web base Paypal directly linked to our web site.

-What happen if my tree has an issue?
+What happens if my tree has an issue?

 We guarantee the freshness and the quality of our trees.
 They are selected specifically for our customers who choose home delivery.
-However Mother Nature has its quirks that we can't control them.
+However Mother Nature has her quirks, and we can't control them.
 If a tree is damaged or deficient, we will replace it for you or provide a refund.

 Do I come to choose my tree myself?

-We have a location in Brossard, Quartier Dix/30, at the Canadian Tire.
+We have a location in Brossard, Quebec (Quartier Dix/30, at the Canadian Tire).
 At this location, you can choose your tree and it will be delivered at your door.

 Is it environmentally friendly to buy a real tree instead of an artificial tree?